ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

         cd /mnt/nasmount
-  * Download the iso file using wget. wget http://www.linktoyouriso.com/isofilename.iso You will see a confirmation that the download was successful.
+  * Download the iso file using wget. wget http://www.linktoyouriso.com/isofilename.iso Look for the confirmation that the download was successful.
 * Download IPMI View here:
       https://www.servethehome.com/download-supermicro-ipmiview-latest-version/
 * Connect to Server over the Management IP.<br>